DevKarChun/DevKarChun/README.md

 Computer Science Graduate
 -------------------------

-I have been involved in coding for approximately 5 years, gaining experience in front-end and back-end web development, as well as Android Kotlin and iOS Swift.
-I am dedicated to regularly updating my repositories, and I cordially invite you to take a look at them.
+I have been engaged in coding for around 10 years, acquiring expertise in front-end and back-end web development, along with Android Kotlin and iOS Swift.
+I am committed to keeping my repositories up to date and warmly welcome you to explore them.
+Since 2022, I have also embarked on learning about AWS cloud, security, and development.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [devkarchun@gmail.com](mailto:devkarchun@gmail.com)